 - Check your gear before you leave to ensure it is all in good condition

-- Take into account unpredictable weather conditions
+- Take unpredictable weather conditions into account

-- Take into account unexpected delays due to these changes in weather
+- Take unexpected delays due to these changes in weather into account

 While you can stock up on water during your hike at the mountain huts and stores, there is nowhere available to purchase water on your descent and so you will need to keep this in mind.